lsjoberg98/fractol/README.md

 ## Description

-2nd project of the Graphic Branch of 42.
+2nd project of the Graphic Branch of Hive.
 Fractol is a project aimed at exploring fractals, mathematical sets that exhibit a repeating pattern displayed at every scale.

 ## Features